cmheubus/Project-2/README.md

 ## Sunday

-The **rfNewsDataPred** model predicted that the mean number of shares for an article published on a Saturday would be 4,020; the **fit16NewPred** model predicted that the mean number of shares would be approximately 3767.
+The **rfNewsDataPred** model predicted that the mean number of shares for an article published on a Sunday would be 4,020; the **fit16NewPred** model predicted that the mean number of shares would be approximately 3767.
 The RMSE for the linear model (6056.581) is lower than that of the random forest model (6119.516).

 The analysis for Sunday is [available here](Sunday.md).

+## Which Model is More Effective?

+Looking at the Root Mean Square Errors across the days, we can see that the linear model (**rfNewsDataPred**) consistently exhibits lower RMSE than the random forest model.
+Therefore, I would recommend using the linear model over the ensemble model.